lorcalhost/lorcalhost/README.md

 [![Website](https://img.shields.io/website?label=lorcalhost.com&style=for-the-badge&url=https%3A%2F%2Florcalhost.com)](https://lorcalhost.com)

 ## I'm an Undergraduate Student and Developer!!
-- 🇮🇹 I study Comptuer Engineering at Polytechnic University of Turin
+- :it: I study Comptuer Engineering at Polytechnic University of Turin
-- 🇨🇳 I study Information Technology Engineering at Shanghai Tongji University as part of an exchange program
+- :cn: I study Information Technology Engineering at Shanghai Tongji University as part of an exchange program
 - 👨🏻‍💻  I'm currently learning a bit of everything in the software development field
 - 🥅 2021 Goals: Contribute more to Open Source projects
 - ⚡ I love automating tasks